-- 1. Project Title: Marina Coast Water District Ord Community Sphere of Influence Amendment and Service Area Annexation (Proposed Project) - Lead Agency Name and Address: Marina Coast Water District, 11 Reservation Road, Marina, CA 93933 - 3.
+- 1. Project Title: Marina Coast Water District Ord Community Sphere of Influence Amendment and Annexation (Proposed Project) - Lead Agency Name and Address: Marina Coast Water District, 11 Reservation Road, Marina, CA 93933 - 3.
 Contact Person and Phone Number: Mike Wegley, (831) 883-5925 - 4.
-Project Proponent: Marina Coast Water District (MCWD or the District) - 5.
-Project Location: MCWD is situated in the northwest corner of Monterey County, California.
-The Proposed Project location includes the current service area of MCWD known as Central Marina and the Ord Community service areas within the former Fort Ord.
+Project Proponent: Marina Coast Water District (MCWD or the District) - Project Location: MCWD is situated in the northwest corner of Monterey County, California.
+The Proposed Project location includes the current service area and Sphere of Influence of MCWD, known as Central Marina and the Ord Community within the former Fort Ord.
 Refer to Figure 1. - 6.
-Project Description: The Proposed Project is the MCWD's Ord Community1 Sphere of Influence (SOI) amendment and annexation of territory into the MCWD's Service Area in accordance with relevant codes and ordinances of the District and local jurisdictions, and the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000.
-MCWD proposes to amend their SOI and expand their Service Area to include a portion of the former Fort Ord, the development of which is guided by the Fort Ord Reuse Authority (FORA) and the Fort Ord Reuse Plan, and the adopted planning documents.
-The District currently provides service to this area as outlined in the Water/Wastewater Facilities Agreement between FORA and MCWD (1998) as further described in the Assignment of Easements on Former Fort Ord and Ord Military Community, County of Monterey, and Quitclaim Deed for Water and Wastewater Systems, between FORA and MCWD, dated October 24, 2001 (attached hereto as Appendix D).
+Project Description: The Proposed Project is the MCWD's Ord Community1 Sphere of Influence (SOI) amendment and annexation of territory into the MCWD's service area in accordance with relevant codes and ordinances of the District and local jurisdictions, and the Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000.
+MCWD proposes to amend their SOI and expand their service area to include a portion of the former Fort Ord, the development of which is guided by the Fort Ord Reuse Authority (FORA) and the Fort Ord Reuse Plan, and the adopted planning documents of underlying jurisdictions.
+The District currently provides service to this area as outlined in the Water/Wastewater Facilities Agreement between FORA and MCWD (1998) as further described in the Assignment of Easements on Former Fort Ord and Ord Military Community, County of Monterey, and Quitclaim Deed for Water and Wastewater Systems, between FORA and MCWD, dated October 24, 2001 (attached hereto as Appendix A).
 The Proposed Project will allow water and wastewater service to the identified areas to continue and will provide customers that are registered to vote within the MCWD boundary the ability to vote for the MCWD Board of Directors.

-The Proposed Project study area totals approximately 8,869 acres, including 1,658 acres of the existing Service Area, 3,116 acres of the existing Sphere of Influence (SOI), and 5,753 acres of proposed SOI amendment and Service Area Annexation territory.
+The Proposed Project study area totals approximately 8,869 acres, including 1,658 acres of the existing service area, 3,116 acres of the existing Sphere of Influence (SOI), and 5,753 acres of proposed SOI amendment and annexation territory.
 Project areas include portions of the Cities of Marina and Seaside and unincorporated Monterey County within the Ord Community, including property under ownership by the U.S. Army (U.S. Department of Defense), California State University Monterey Bay, University of California Monterey Bay Education, Science and Technology Center and Monterey Peninsula Unified School District (MPUSD).
-In addition, two smaller properties (Seaside High School and a small church property within Central Marina) are proposed for annexation outside the Ord Community and within the City of Seaside and City of Marina, respectively.
-Refer to Figure 2.
+In addition, two